Deepesh2201/Advanced-AI-CaseStudies/Unit1_DeepLearning/Task2_ModelCompressionReport/report.md

 **This mini-survey explores three major techniques:**

-- ## 1.
-Pruning
+### 1. Pruning

-- ## 2.
-Quantization
+### 2. Quantization

-- ## 3.
-Knowledge Distillation
+### 3. Knowledge Distillation

 ---

 ## 1. Pruning

 Pruning removes unnecessary weights, neurons, or attention heads from a trained model.
 The idea is that many parameters contribute very little to the final output and can be removed.
+Examples : MobileNetV2 (Image Classification), BERT (Large Language Models - LLMs), VGG-16 (Early CNN Architecture).

 ### Types of Pruning